ribtoks/intmaker/content/post/monitoring-tiny-lambdas.md

 This small lambda function that sends error reports, proved to be **immensely useful** for me.
 Backend of my services consists mostly of few dozens of lambda functions and thanks to the log reports, I found and fixed few important bugs!
 Given the 2 mornings I spent creating this function, the payoff absolutely exceeded my expectations.

-And how satisfying it is to receive reports that contains `"0 logs were found"`!
+And how satisfying it is to receive a report that contains `"0 logs were found"`!